 Now two things have happened that I’m not happy with it.
 You know the feeling of some way, about then the third thing happens.
 If you never talk about a problem, it never gets resolved.

 It still might be bothering you a little bit deep down.
 Maybe you don’t even realize it.
-You maybe think that you forgot about it.
+You maybe think that you have forgotten about it.
 Then all of a sudden, something small and stupid sets you off.
 The little things that have been building up over the past few weeks or months get too much out of hand.
 You explode.

 Your partner has no idea that all these things have been building up inside you.
 Because you kept pushing it off, and you never told them.
 Now you’re pissed off and emotional.
 They think it’s because they forgot to put the toilet seat down.
 But in reality, it’s about so many other things that happened in the past.